 Oh my goodness!
-Winter is coming!
-We’re coming out of an unusual fall and some say this winter could be difficult.
+Winter is here!
+We’re coming out of a mild fall and already this winter has been interesting.
+Snow twice in the same week in parts of New Jersey.
 Some say we could be spending A LOT of time indoors, bored.
 I disagree.
 I am so excited for all the things there are to do in New Jersey this winter.
 Get excited with me!

 Get excited for winter with these New Jersey winter activities.Jennifer Auer, Jersey Family Fun

-Truth be told while the winter brings colder weather it also brings more time for family activities, especially this year.
+Truth be told while the winter brings colder weather it also brings more time for family activities.
 Sports schedules tend to slow down.
 We’re less likely to rush rush rush and more likely to linger in one place, but we also might have to if we see restrictions continue or regular attractions close.

 Whether you are looking for a new day trip in New Jersey, a new winter activity to try, or a new place to try a favorite family winter activity, this guide is packed with great ideas things to do in New Jersey this winter.
 See something here you want to know more about?
 Chances are we’ve got even more details, just click the link.
 Look to us all winter long to help you prevent the “I’m bored” and replace it with the “This is awesome!”

-As we prepare to take a few days off to celebrate Christmas, do our own winter activities in New Jersey, and enjoy the slowdown that usually comes in January, we can’t do it without saying thank you.
-This October marked our ELEVENTH year of doing business.
+As we prepare to take a few days off to celebrate winter holidays, do our own winter activities in New Jersey, and enjoy the slowdown that usually comes in January, we can’t do it without saying thank you.
+This past October marked our TWELFTH year of doing business.
 Thank you for all of our support.
-We had such plans to celebrate with a big party, but sadly those are on hold.
+Eventually, it will be safe to have a HUGE party to celebrate.